Bltgn/DF-succubus/README.md

 ## IMPORTANT: Selecting your race at the embark screen ##
 * Press tab before embarking until seeing a list of civilization names.
-* Press + and - to chose a civ that uses the cabinet 'π' tile to display its colonies on the map.
+* Press + and - to chose a civ that uses the cabinet tile (π) to display its colonies on the map.
 * Pressing tab again until seeing the list of neighbors will confirm your choice, your selected race is the first one.

 ## Modified vanilla files ##